OpenZeppelin/nile/README.md

 ## Hacking on Nile

-Nile uses tox to manage development tasks, you can get a list of available task with `tox -av` after installing the package.
+Nile uses tox to manage development tasks, you can get a list of available tasks with `tox -av` after installing the package.

 - Install a development version of the package with `python -m pip install .`
 - Install tox for development tasks with `python -m pip install tox`